Top Sirloin Steak: What it is and How to Cook it

 SmokedBBQSource is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.
 Learn more

-If you’re looking for a naturally lean steak full of bold, beefy flavor then the top sirloin steak may be ideal for you.
+If you’re looking for a naturally lean steak full of bold, beefy flavor, top sirloin steak may be ideal.

-In this guide, we tell you all you need to know about top sirloin steak, from nutritional information to where to buy it, as well as some cooking tips to ensure a perfectly cooked steak every time.
+In this guide, we tell you all you need to know about top sirloin steak, from nutritional information to where to buy it, as well as tips on how to cook it perfectly every time.

 What is top sirloin steak